 (3) A licence holder who makes an application described in subregulation (1) 42 days or less than 42 days before the expiry of the existing licence must pay a late application fee of 20 units.

-[Regulation 5CB inserted in Gazette 22 Jun 2004 p.
+[Regulation 5CB inserted by Gazette 22 Jun 2004 p.
 2144.]

 5D.
 Prescribed premises, fee for licence for